karthagokul/cloudi-os/Readme.md

 You could — but the goal here is to create a focused experience where everything feels ready out of the box, curated for how PMs actually think and work.

 ### What’s Next?
 - Beta ISO coming in August
-- Looking for early testers, designers, and feedback
-- Want to join the mission?
-DM me or comment below

 ### Conclusion

 Developers have their Arch.
 Creatives have their macOS.